DiligentGraphics/DiligentSamples/Tutorials/Tutorial29_OIT/readme.md

 Color.rgb *= T;
 ```

-Note that the contribution of the tail layers is averaged.
-The total number of tail layers is stored in the red channel of the tail texture.
+Here, `T` accumulates the transmittances of all layers in front of the current fragment.
+If there are more than `K` layers, we take the average contribution from the tail.
+This ensures correct blending, even if many layers overlap.

 ### API-specific notes

-Since **WebGPU** does not support the `earlydepthstencil` attribute, we have to perform the depth test manually in the pixel shader.
+* **WebGPU**: Since WebGPU does not support the `earlydepthstencil` attribute, the depth test must be done manually in the pixel shader.

-Since **OpenGL** does not allow using the depth buffer of a default framebuffer with any other render target, we have to perform a few extra copies.
+* **OpenGL**: OpenGL does not allow using the default framebuffer's depth buffer with any other render target, so we must perform additional copies.

 # Discussion

-The layered OIT algorithm is efficient and stable.
-It provides 100% correct results if the number of overlapping transparent objects is not greater than the number of layers in the buffer.
-It properly handles objects with high opacity, including 100% opaque.
-For `K` layers, the algorithm uses `K * 4 + 4` bytes.
-For 4 layers, this is 20 bytes.
-Tweaking the number of layers allows for a trade-off between memory consumption/performance and quality.
+The layered OIT algorithm is both efficient and stable.
+It produces correct results when the number of overlapping transparent objects does not exceed the number of layers `K`.
+It also handles high-opacity objects (even fully opaque ones) correctly.
+For `K` layers, the algorithm requires `K * 4 + 4` bytes per pixel.
+For four layers, that amounts to 20 bytes.
+By adjusting `K`, you can balance memory usage and performance against image quality.

+However, the algorithm is less efficient for large numbers of overlapping, highly transparent objects (e.g., smoke).
+In such cases, the weighted-blended OIT or [moment-based OIT](https://momentsingraphics.de/I3D2018.html) may be more suitable.

 # References